 About

-IfState is a python3 library to configure (linux) host interfaces in a declarative manner.
-It is a frontend for the kernel netlink protocol using pyroute2 and aims to be as powerful as the following commands:
+IfState is a python3 utility to configure the Linux network stack in a declarative manner.
+It is a frontend for the kernel’s netlink protocol based on pyroute2 and aims to be as powerful as the following commands:

 It was written for interface configuration on lightweight software defined linux routers without using any additional network management daemon like Network-Manager or systemd-networkd.
 Can be used with deployment and automation tools like ansible since it’s declarative and operates idempotent.

 When IfState was born there where already other projects for declarative interface configuration.
-Sadly they require network management daemon and lack support for many virtual link types:
+Sadly they require network management daemons and lack support for many virtual link types:

 IfState can be used as a base for dynamic routing daemons like: